florianhuber/connected_science/README.md

-# connected_world
+# connected world
-A blog about some selected items in this world that are connected with each other.
+A self-made wiki about some selected items in this world that are connected with each other.